nahobbs5/tech-support-toolbox/README.md

 - Restart print spooler

 ### Bash
-- Apt Update Tool (for use in Linux Distros that use Snap, e.g. Ubuntu, KDE Neon, Manjaro Linux, Solus, Zorin OS, and Mint (if snapd is enabled)
+- Apt Update Tool: for use in Linux Distros that use Snap, e.g. Ubuntu, KDE Neon, Manjaro Linux, Solus, Zorin OS, and Mint (if snapd is enabled)